 There are some important distinctions regarding inspections and repairs under the AS-IS contract compared to the standard contract.
 For example, there are no restrictions on the types of inspections, and buyer can self-inspect.
 As previously mentioned, an important aspect of the AS-IS contract is the right to cancel if buyer is not satisfied with the condition of the property after inspection.
-To avoid termination, seller will often agree to make certain repairs, or, alternatively, agree to a repair credit or a price reduction.
-If seller agrees to make repairs, keep in mind there are no repair standards under the AS-IS contract.
+To avoid termination, seller will often agree to make certain repairs, or alternatively agree to a repair credit or a price reduction.
+If seller agrees to make repairs, keep in mind that there are no repair standards under the AS-IS contract.
 This means, for example, that seller or a handyman can make the repairs.
-Buyer should therefore require that all repairs be done by appropriately licensed persons and that receipts be provided.
+Buyer should therefore require that all repairs be done by appropriately licensed persons and receipts be provided.

-Related Contract Addenda
+Related Contract Addenda.

-There are two FR-BAR addenda to the standard contract that are relevant to the inspection and repair discussion.
-The first is the "AS-IS" addendum, which can be used with the standard contract to convert it to an AS-IS contract.
-If the party preparing the contract wants to submit any AS-IS offer, it is better to start with the AS-IS contract form (rather than the general form with the AS-IS addendum).
-The AS-IS addendum is very useful, however, if either party desires to convert the standard contract to an AS-IS contract.
-This often happens when seller insists buyer takes the property AS-IS because seller has agreed to a substantial price reduction.
+There are two addenda to the standard contract that are relevant to the inspection and repair discussion.
+The first is the AS-IS addendum.
+This is the addendum that can be used with the standard contract to convert it to an AS-IS contract.
+If you are preparing the initial draft of the contract, it is better to start with the AS-IS contract form (rather than the general form with the AS IS addendum).
+The AS-IS addendum is very useful, however, if you decide to convert the standard contract to an AS-IS contract.
+This often happens when seller insists that buyer takes the property AS-IS because seller has agreed to a substantial price reduction.

 The other addendum is the "Right to Inspect and Right to Cancel" addendum, which is a type of hybrid.
-This addendum can be very beneficial for buyer because buyer has a right to cancel (similar to an AS-IS contract), and seller is still obligated to make repairs.
+This addendum can be very beneficial for a buyer because buyer has a right to cancel (similar to an AS-IS contract), and seller is still obligated to make repairs.
 Under this addendum, buyer can terminate the contract within the right to inspect period if the property is not acceptable to buyer.
-However, if buyer elects to proceed and has obtained an inspection report, then seller is required to make repairs up to the applicable repair limit.
+However, if buyer elects to proceed and has conducted inspections, then seller is required to make repairs up to the applicable repair limit.

-Other Related Contract Provisions
+Other Related Contract Provisions.

-Several other contract provisions are related to inspections and repairs, as summarized below.
+Several other contract provisions are related to inspections and repairs.
+These contract provisions are summarized as follows.